The Forgotten (Star Trek: Enterprise): Reception

 "The Forgotten" was first aired in the United States on UPN on April 28, 2004.
 According to Nielsen Media Research, it received a 2.2/4 percent share among adults.
 This means that it was seen by 2.2 percent of all households, and 4 percent of all of those watching television at the time of the broadcast.
 The episode broadcast after this episode, "E²", received the same ratings as "The Forgotten".
 This was an increase from the previous episode, "Damage", which had received a 2.0/3 percent share and was the lowest watched episode of the season.

-TV Guide noted this for a cameo by Seth MacFarlane, famous as a voice actor for several animated shows in the early 2000s; he also appears in the episode "Affliction".
+TV Guide noted "The Forgotten" for a cameo by Seth MacFarlane, famous as a voice actor for several animated shows in the early 2000s; he also appears in the episode "Affliction".

-In 2005, James Gray writing for The Digital Fix was positive about the episode, and noted "the three episode run of "Azati Prime", "Damage" and "The Forgotten" is easily as thrilling as anything seen in modern Trek."
+James Gray writing for The Digital Fix was positive about the episode, and noted "the three episode run of "Azati Prime", "Damage" and "The Forgotten" is easily as thrilling as anything seen in modern Trek."
+The A.V.

-In 2014, The A.V.
 Club gave this an honorable mention in their list of recommended Enterprise television episodes.

-In 2021, The Digital Fix said this "powerful episode" in season 3, highlighting a crew struggling with their losses in the previous episode, and Archer's struggle for peace.
+The Digital Fix said this "powerful episode" in season 3, highlighting a crew struggling with their losses in the previous episode, and Archer's struggle for peace.
+Keith DeCandido of Tor.com gave it 10 out of 10.